-The Modified Project would redevelop one existing water supply well (Well #1), reconstruct a second water supply well (Well #2), connect Well #6 to the MUSD system, and install and operate up to ten additional groundwater wells at the Project site.
+The Modified Project would redevelop one existing MUSD water supply well (Well #1), reconstruct a second MUSD water supply well (Well #2), connect MUSD Well #6 to the MUSD system, and install and operate up to ten additional groundwater wells at the Project site for emergency water supply use by MCCSD.
 Redevelopment of Well #1 would include procedures designed to provide sand-free water and maximize well yield.
 Reconstruction of Well #2 would include replacing power conduits and installing transducers and cables routed to the proposed new treatment building.

 Each of the proposed new groundwater wells would have an approximately 6-inch diameter casing and would be drilled to a depth of approximately 30 to 50 feet below ground surface.
 Up to one deep well would be drilled to a depth of approximately 400 feet below ground surface.
 Based on the relatively shallow aquifer thickness, the shallow wells are anticipated to be constructed with a reduced sanitary surface seal (20-feet in depth) with approval from the Division of Drinking Water.
-The deep well would have a standard sanitary surface seal.
+The one potential deep well would have a standard sanitary surface seal.
 Each groundwater well would include a submersible vertical turbine pump and would have an anticipated capacity of approximately 3 to 10 gallons per minute per well.